Caitlyn Jenner Opens Up About The Kardashian Clan

 Khloe admits one of the biggest issues she has with Caitlyn Jenner’s transition is that Bruce Jenner was her father for 24 years.
 She felt that Caitlyn transitioned without much warning or time to tell her family, which left Khloe feeling like her surrogate father had, in effect, died.

 It is difficult to say if Khloe knew about Caitlyn Jenner’s feelings before she decided to make the transition.
-Reports say that Caitlyn had experimented with hormones for a long while before making the final leap, and that she had wanted to live her life as a woman since the 1970s.
+Reports say Caitlyn had experimented with hormones for a long while before making the final leap and that she had wanted to live her life as a woman since the 1970s.

 It was only recently that she felt comfortable enough to actually live full time in the body she felt she was born to live in since her birth.